ErinSteph/GLITCH/README.md

 #GLITCH

-A simple node.js server for the ECTOR concept-network based AI.
+A node.js implementation of the ECTOR concept network AI as a Discord chatbot.

 ##Installing: